neogulcity/AutoUseSoulgemsAE/README.md

+# Simple Hotkeys
-This is a basic plugin template for use with CommonLibSSE
+This plugin made with Example plugin template for use with CommonLibSSE by [Ryan-rsm-McKenzie.](https://github.com/Ryan-rsm-McKenzie/ExamplePlugin-CommonLibSSE)

+SKSE64 Plugin made for automatically using Soulgems with enchanted weapons.

 ## Requirements
 * [CMake](https://cmake.org/)